Perth CBD Pubs Worth Pulling In To For A Pint

-Here’s 10 great pubs around the Perth CBD worth popping in to grab a nice cold one.
+Here’s a bunch of great pubs around the Perth CBD worth popping in to grab a nice cold one.

 43 Below is an inner city sanctum for many, offering a respite from the busy city streets with a warm, cosy feeling room that’s actually a refurbishment of Perth’s oldest bar – The Alhambra from the 1920s.
 Featuring a heap of tap beer options and a nice hearty menu, try your best not to get stuck there for the arvo after a sneaky lunch beer.

 If it’s more old-timey times you’re looking for, W Churchill in Brookfield Place is heavily inspired by its namesake and serving quality food and booze options.
 A popular lunch spot, their gastro-pub menu is a nice mix of the classics and more modern fair, all reasonably priced.
 They’ve good selection of beers, along with more than a hundred gin varieties.